“I thought it’d be easy: say the oath, save the world”

 When Guy finally finds Hal we learn how a year under the dome has driven him down his own rabbit hole of sorts.
 Hal’s incredible drive to find a way out of the dome has consumed him to the point at which he lives a hermit’s life solely focused on trying to contact Oa.
 He has also managed to arrange for Guys therapy with Leslie Thompkins in part to make up for feeling responsible for what happened the last time Guy used a power ring.

 Throughout the issue Guy manages to control himself, but meeting up with Jordan triggers Gardner’s infamous temper and the reader can see the near-instant transformation into the all too familiar personality we’ve come to love and loath.
 It was almost a disappointment to see Telos interrupt the moment but it acts as the catalyst needed to create the moment that pushes Guy over the ledge.
 Once the Convergence event inserts itself into the story the issue comes to a close, leaving us to wait another month to see Guy, Hal and John confront their foes, and each other.
-With the set up of this issue I’m not sure what will be the bigger battle!
-That’s what makes this series my favorite so far of this event and it’s that Convergence is secondary to good story telling.
+With the setup of this issue I’m not sure what will be the bigger battle!
+That’s what makes this series my favorite so far of this event and it’s that Convergence is secondary to good storytelling.

 Steve Ellis does a wonderful job on pencils and keeps the panels uncluttered so that the emphasis is clearly on the characters.
 Ande Parks and Hi-Fi play a big part in the issue’s visual success as well and the team effort pays dividends in what I think is one of the best looking books so far this month from DC.

 Convergence: Green Lantern Corps #1 is so far my favorite issue of DC’s two-month long Convergence event, focusing more on telling a great story rather than serving as a cog in an event machine.
 We’re reminded of how rough a road Guy Gardner has had to hoe and the winning team of Gallaher and Ellis effectively channel the pre-Crisis DC vibe to great effect.
-Four out of five lanterns.
+Seven out of ten lanterns.